Now hiring multiple positions available! Click here for more information

 What can I do to protect myself and others?

-The FDA and CDC have approved three vaccines for emergency use.
+The FDA and CDC have approved COVID-19 vaccines and boosters.
 Click here to sign up for yours!

-Public health officials recommend the following steps for fully-vaccinated and non-vaccinated people to help prevent the spread of respiratory viruses, including influenza and COVID-19:
+Public health officials recommend the following precautions, regardless of vaccination status, to help prevent the spread of respiratory viruses, including influenza and COVID-19:

 • Avoid close contact with people who are sick